markturansky/kubernetes/docs/design/persistentstorage.md

 6. Kubelet mounts the filesystem and exposes the volume to the pod.
 	1. A wait loop is entered if the pod is still 'PendingAttachment'
 	2. Wait loop is X seconds and exits after Y attempts.
 Fire event for failed attachment.
+7. Pod author deletes their volume
+	1. Storage no longer required, pod author deletes their pod and then deletes their `PersistentVolume`
+	2. The `PersistentStorageDevice` backing the volume has a phase change to StoragePhase.Deleted (or perhaps StoragePhase.PendingReclaimation)
+	3. The device remains unavailable to new storage requests
+	4. Admin manually formats the devices (or performs other maintenance tasks).
+	5. The device can be added back to the pool via Phase change and unbinding its reference to the PersistentVolume or we can enforce deletion of the device and creation of a new one.
+	6.  `PersistentStorageDeviceManager`  can automate much of this process in the future.

 ## Questions